Wilsontomass/Tourney/README.md

 https://www.youtube.com/watch?v=t9Lo2fgxWHw

 We will play the game multiple times, allowing you to observe your opponents behaviour and respond to it.
 You will also play against many opponents, and the strategy that can accrue the most points will win!
-You can downlaod this repo to write and test your strategy against the exampleStrats.
+You can download this repo to write and test your strategy against the exampleStrats.
 When the competition time comes, I will gather everyones submissions and run them in one big competition.

 How this works:
 When you run code/prisonersDilemma.py, it will search through all the Python strategy files in code/exampleStrats.
 Then, it will simulate many rounds of the Prisoner's Dilemma with every possible pairing.
 (There are (n choose 2) pairings.)
 After all simulations are done, it will average each strategies' overall score.
 It will then produce a leaderboard of strategies based on their average performance, and save it to results.txt.